boschrexroth/ctrlx-automation-sdk/samples-go/appdata/README.md

 ## Getting Started

-1. Launch VSCode on your host computer.
+1. Launch Visual Studio Code.
 2. Click on the __Remote Explorer__ from the menu.
 3. Connect via SSH to your Ubuntu development environment.
-4. In the menu item File - Open Folder select the folder public/samples-go/__appdata__.
+4. In the menu item File - Open Folder select the folder samples-go/__appdata__.

 ## Build a Snap